Glanshammar/SeaShell/to-do.md

 **This file is your go-to guide for staying organized and on top of your tasks.
 Items here are categorized based on their priority: high, medium, and low.
 Keep track of your progress by marking completed tasks with an (X).**
 ___
 # High Priority
-1. Socket communication (Client/Server)
+1. Socket communication (Client/Server) - Done
-2. Parse input and execute functions
+2. Parse input and execute functions - Done
-3. Self-updater
+3. Installer/Updater - Working on it
 4. General Commands (*)

 # Medium Priority
-1. Installer
-2. YAML
+1. YAML
-3. Aliases
+2. Aliases
-4. RDP Support
+3. RDP Support
-5. Compression (zip, tar, etc.)
+4. Compression (zip, tar, etc.)
-6. Tab completion
+5. Tab completion

 # Low Priority
 1. Scripting functionality (**)